Healthcare Devices Engineering Track – IDS – (old)

 Fax: +33 411 759 050

-Coordinator of the SNS Master's program
+Academic Coordinator for the SNS Master's Program

 FACULTY OF SCIENCES